roytang/blog/content/post/2009/02/code-quality.md

  [2]: http://www.codinghorror.com/blog/archives/000150.html "gold-plating blog post on codinghorror"
  [3]: http://www.fastcompany.com/magazine/06/writestuff.html?page=0%2C0 "The Write the Right Stuff"
  [4]: http://c2.com/xp/YouArentGonnaNeedIt.html "WikiWikiWeb entry for You Aren't Gonna Need It"

-## Comments

-### Comment by Aleks on 2009-02-04 00:25:24 +0000
-Refactoring is an investment.
-You should be able to justify the effort to refactor the code on its long-term benefits.

-As for code reviews, I now think that its effectivity is largely dependent on when it's conducted.
-It's less effective when the developer is already done with the whole module/functionality and the QA team is about to do their thing.
-I think it's better to conduct the reviews when the developer has done a little coding and his design has been laid out.

-### Comment by Aleks on 2009-02-04 00:44:54 +0000
-That's supposed to be:

-You \*will\* be able to justify the effort to refactor the code on its long-term benefits.

-### Comment by roy on 2009-02-08 12:42:50 +0000
-I know full well about the benefits of refactoring and code reviews.
-What I'm saying is, there are other factors to consider.

-As developers who take pride in our work surely you should want to refactor and have someone looking at your code almost all the time.
-But like all things, software is largely a product of compromise.

-Sure, it works out well in the long run.
-But sometimes you just want to make it through the short run, you have to realize that cutting back on these code quality measures and accepting the technical debt is a viable business option.